 Step 1.
 Do your research and make a plan

-There are several things to consider before launching a location-based advertising campaign for your brand.
-First of all, you should consider your customers’ data and its quality.
+There are several things to consider before launching a location-based marketing campaign for your brand.
+First of all, you should consider using location data of your customers and its quality to reflect upon how they move and behave in the real world.
 Please note that you should only rely on the information that is:

-- Accurate - for the case of local-based advertising this means that an estimated user location shouldn’t be too far from their actual position in the first place.
+- Accurate - for the case of LBA this means that an estimated user location shouldn’t be too far from their actual position in the first place.

-- Precise - the more specific is the data you get, the better your campaign will perform.
+- Precise - the more specific the location data you get, the better you use location-based marketing capabilities so the better campaign will perform.
 Getting a more detailed geo-position might seem harder, but it will also bring you better results long-term.

-Next, create a detailed strategy in accordance with your clients’ needs and your brand’s goals.
+Next, create a detailed location-based marketing strategy that goes in accordance with your clients’ needs and your brand’s goals.
 For more specific information take a look at the following recommendations:

 Step 2.
 Come up with personalized messages and creatives